martinschaible/guide-for-installing-a-mail-server-with-SmarterMail-on-AlmaLinux/README.md

 * Which RBLs and URIBLs make sense.
 * Migrating data and configuration from the Windows server.

-I'll also describe how to install and configure **Rspamd** on the same server:
+I'll also describe how to install and configure **Rspamd** on the same or remote server:
+* nginx proxy for Rspamd.
+* Configuration to optimally use Rspamd with SmarterMail.

 Of course, I've obtained a lot of information from various SmarterTools sources and used it here.
 The idea was to create a chronological and complete guide.<br><br>
-:collision: This guide doesn't replace the SmarterTools articles, but rather complements them.<br>
+:collision: This guide doesn't replace the SmarterTools articles, but rather complements them.
+The same applies to Rspamd.<br>

 And now it starts: